The leader of NASA stands behind Trump's Space Force

-NASA administrator Jim Bridenstine just came out in support of Trump's Space Force -- the newly appointed sixth branch of the US armed forces.
+NASA administrator Jim Bridenstine just came out in support of Trump's Space Force, the proposed sixth branch of the US armed forces.

-Bridenstine believes that vulnerability in space could threaten US security, citing reports that the Chinese and Russians are developing capabilities to target US satellites.
+Bridenstine says vulnerability in space could threaten US security, citing reports that the Chinese and Russians are developing capabilities to target US satellites.

 NASA is a US civilian space agency dedicated to scientific research and exploration of space.
-Seeing NASA's leader support a US military presence in space may hint at future NASA policy.
+NASA's leader supporting a US military presence in space may hint at future NASA policy.

 Discuss: The leader of NASA stands behind Trump's Space Force